Agriculture of Bihar: Fruticulture

 Bihar is one of the largest producers of fruits and vegetables in the country.
 Bihar accounts for 71% of India's annual litchi production.
 Makhana cultivation is done in about 5000 hectares in the entire country, and produces 90% of the world's fox nuts.
 In fruit cultivation, the third largest producer of pineapple, as well as a major producer of mango, banana, and guava.
 Few Bihari Farmers are turning to strawberry cultivation for better economical return.
-Also, better economical return has attracted former to cultivate Kamalam (dragon fruit).
+Also, better economical return has attracted farmers to cultivate kamalam (dragon fruit).
 Corrigendum one of the world's costliest crop is now under cultivation in Bihar by few farmers.

-Vegaculture
+Vegetables

 The total area under vegetable cultivation is currently about 11% of the state's gross sown area, and is increasing.
 The important vegetable crops include potato, onion, tomato, cauliflower, and brinjal.
 Hajipur in Vaishali is famous for an early variety of cauliflower that reaches market in the last week of September.
 Production of vegetables is well dispersed over the districts, with a concentration of production in some particular districts.
 Apart from Patna and Nalanda (Jehanabad), where vegetable production is quite extensive, the other districts with high shares in total vegetable production are Vaishali, Muzaffarpur, West Champaran, East Champaran, Katihar, and Begusarai.

 Animal husbandry

 Milk

 The Dairy co-operative was founded in 1983 to coordinate the work of various local milk unions.
 The government opened Nalanda dairy in 2013 which is the Largest Automation-based Dairy Plant in Eastern India.
 The establishment of Sudha was a result of White Revolution.
-In January 2021,the organisation had decided to make two new dairy plants in Bhagalpur and Purnia districts operational by the next three-four months each with a capacity of 2 lakh litres per day.
+In January 2021, the organisation had decided to make two new dairy plants in Bhagalpur and Purnia districts operational by the next three-four months each with a capacity of 2 lakh litres per day.
 The setting of new plants would help enhance the income of the milk producers of the region.
 In year 2020,Bihar Government started a dairy plant of 5 lakh litres /per day and an animal fodder plant of 300 MT per day at Bhuiyan.
 For setting up dairy plants and animal fodder plants in the state, the government had released a sum of Rs 53 crores to Comfed as first instalment out of Rs 234 crores.
-In 2018,Bihar State Milk Co-operative Federation, known as Sudha, planned at consolidating its market in Guwahati before expanding its reach to other states of the Northeast.
+In 2018, Bihar State Milk Co-operative Federation, known as Sudha, planned at consolidating its market in Guwahati before expanding its reach to other states of the Northeast.